-In addition to the quantitative calculation, the Association considers the imprecision inherent in the process and methodology, emerging risk assessments and other subjective factors, which may lead to a management adjustment to the modeled allowance for loan loss results.
-Expected credit loss estimates also include consideration of expected cash recoveries on loans previously chargedoff or expected recoveries on collateral dependent loans where recovery is expected through sale of the collateral.
+In addition to the quantitative calculation, the Association considers the imprecision inherent in the process and methodology, emerging risk assessments and other subjective factors, which may lead to a management adjustment to the modeled ACLL results.
+Expected credit loss estimates also include consideration of expected cash recoveries on loans previously charged-off or expected recoveries on collateral dependent loans where recovery is expected through sale of the collateral.
 The economic forecasts are updated on a quarterly basis.